Introduction to Machine Learning for the Sciences: Supervised Learning with Neural Networks

 Here, the real numbers $w_1, w_2, \dots, w_k$ are called \emph{weights} and can be thought of as the ``strength'' of each respective connection between neurons in the preceding layer and this neuron.
 The real parameter $b$ is known as the \emph{bias} and is simply a constant offset~\footnote{Note that this bias is unrelated to the bias we learned about in regression.}.
 The weights and biases are the variational parameters we will need to optimize when we train the network.

 The activation function $g$ is crucial for the neural network to be able to approximate any smooth function, since so far we merely performed a linear transformation.
 For this reason, $g$ has to be nonlinear.
-In analogy to biological neurons, $g$ represents the property of the neuron that it ``spikes'', i.e., it produces a noticeable output only when the input potential grows beyond a certain threshold value.
+In analogy to biological neurons, $g$ represents the property of the neuron that it ``spikes'', in other words it produces a noticeable output only when the input potential grows beyond a certain threshold value.
 The most common choices for activation functions, shown in Fig.~\ref{fig:NN_act}, include:

-\begin{itemize} \item \emph{ReLU} : ReLU stands for rectified linear unit and is zero for all numbers smaller than zero, while a linear function for all positive numbers. \item \emph{Sigmoid} : The sigmoid function, usually taken as the logistic function, is a smoothed version of the step function. \item \emph{Hyperbolic tangent} : The hyperbolic tangent function has a similar behaviour as sigmoid but has both positive and negative values. \item \emph{Softmax} : The softmax function is a common activation function for the last layer in a classification problem (see below). \end{itemize}
+\begin{itemize} \item \emph{ReLU} : ReLU stands for rectified linear unit and is zero for all numbers smaller than zero, while a linear function for all positive numbers. \item \emph{Sigmoid} : The sigmoid function, usually taken as the logistic function, is a smoothed version of the step function. \item \emph{Hyperbolic tangent} : The hyperbolic tangent function has a similar behavior as sigmoid but has both positive and negative values. \item \emph{Softmax} : The softmax function is a common activation function for the last layer in a classification problem (see below). \end{itemize}

 The choice of activation function is part of the neural network architecture and is therefore not changed during training (in contrast to the variational parameters weights and bias, which are adjusted during training).
 Typically, the same activation function is used for all neurons in a layer, while the activation function may vary from layer to layer.
 Determining what a good activation function is for a given layer of a neural network is typically a heuristic rather than systematic task.